Congressmen Cohen, Davis and Swalwell Introduce the Private Student Loan Bankruptcy Fairness Act

 WASHINGTON – Congressmen Steve Cohen (TN-09), Danny K. Davis (IL-07), and Eric Swalwell (CA-15) today introduced the Private Student Loan Bankruptcy Fairness Act.
 This legislation would restore fairness in student lending by treating privately issued student loans the same as other types of private debt are treated in bankruptcy.
 Until 2005, this type of student loan debt was dischargeable in bankruptcy, but a change to the bankruptcy code that year removed that consumer protection.

 Congressman Cohen made the following statement:

 “People who seek a higher education to better their futures should not be discouraged from doing so by the threat of financial ruin.
-No one wants to declare bankruptcy, but the bankruptcy system should work as a safety net that allows people to get the education they want with the assurance that, should their finances face the unexpected strains of layoffs, accidents or other unforeseen events, they will be protected.
+No one wants to declare bankruptcy, but the bankruptcy system should work as a safety net allowing people to get the education they want with the assurance that, should their finances face the unexpected strains of layoffs, accidents or other unforeseen events, such as our ongoing pandemic, they will be protected.
 Our bill would provide that assurance.”

 Congressman Davis made the following statement:

 “Student loan debt is crushing millions of borrowers, especially students of color.
 The pandemic’s dual economic and health crises have only exacerbated this harm, and education borrowers deserve the same bankruptcy protections enjoyed by other consumer borrowers.
 The 2005 bankruptcy restrictions penalize borrowers for pursuing higher education, provide no incentive to private lenders to lend responsibly, and likely affect African American borrowers more negatively than other borrowers.
 Private education debt is no different than other consumer debt; it involves private profit and deserves no privileged treatment.
 I will work actively with Congressman Cohen and Senator Durbin to protect student borrowers.”